Header Image

 5. Receptors

-Receptors are docking sites for messenger substances.
+Receptors are receiving docking sites for messenger substances.
 Depending on the receptor, a messenger substance can have an inhibiting or activating effect.

 Ionotropic receptors